akuklev/HOCC/finitism-journey.md

 $V_κ = ⋃_{β < κ} V_β$.

 The non-Gödelian theory of finitary sets is the basic the ZN-type set theory where only the existance of finitary stages of the von Neumann hierarchy of sets is postulated.
-It turns into the Zermelo set theory if one adds the axiom of infinity postulating existance of the set of all finitary sets $V_ω$.
+If an axiom of infinity postulating existance of the set of all finitary sets $V_ω$ is added, it turns into a theory equivalent to the ordinary first order arithmetics.
 Stronger variants of set theory are obtained by substituting this axiom by some strong axiom of infinity.
 Strong axioms of infinity postulate existance of stages $V_κ$ of cumulative hierarchy with specified closure properties which the class of all sets can be thought to share as well.

 ZN-type set theories are the canonical substrate for modelling various mathematical objects, and that is precisely what makes them interesting for sturcturalists who do not treat them